richartkeil/blog/content/blog/ever-felt-mentally-inconsistent-how-cognitive-dissonance-is-driving-our-decisions-and-values/index.md

 How come so many people who smoke believe that life ends anyhow at some point, so why not enjoy it in the meantime?

-How comes so many entrepreneurs with failed ventures argue that it was worth all the effort for the learnings?
+How come so many entrepreneurs with failed ventures argue that it was worth all the effort for the learnings?

-How comes so many divorced couples can only see the bad attitudes and habits in each other?
+How come so many divorced couples can only see the bad attitudes and habits in each other?

 ![The couple, the entrepreneur and the smoker.](examples.png)